Why did the hipster cross the road?

 - “Myths are ultimate truths about life death, fate and nature, gods and humans” (Dick, p.
 189).

-Remember, as members of a culture, you share and reproduce dominant ideology.
+As members of a culture, you share and reproduce dominant ideology.
 That doesn’t mean you “buy into” EVERYTHING.
 We are herd animals and our institutions wouldn’t exist without social cohesion.
 The goal of a class like this is to get you to recognize the ways you privilege knowledge.
 We all have biases, but college-educated citizens in a (pseudo-)democracy should be able to think critically and recognize how and why they believe what they believe instead of assuming they believe what they believe because it’s absolute truth.
 Scrutinize your assumptions.

 Pause on that definition of myth for a moment.
 What makes what is essentially a lie (or maybe a partial truth…distorted to fit an agenda) a “popular belief or tradition”?
 Consider the following myths about American culture: